winks/f5n.org/content/blog/2014/2014-in-review.md

 +++

-In the spirit of "Release early, release often" I am pushing this out on New Year's Eve and will amend it later, not happy with the brevity in some paragraphs, but it's mostly correct.
+In the spirit of "Release early, release often" I am pushing this out on New Year's Eve and will amend it later, not happy with the brevity in some paragraphs, but it's mostly correct. ( cf [2013][yr2013] )

+[yr2013]: /blog/2014/2013-in-review/

 ### Non-Board Games I've played/bought